OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 -- ToDo: Explain different kind of Apps (Native, Hybrid etc) and that hte MSTG focuses for now on native implementations.

-The context of mobile security testing is a conjunction of multiple different tier of components: **app**, **communication** and **back-end server**.
-These three high-level components will be the main attack surface for a mobile security test.
+The context of mobile security testing is a conjunction of multiple different tier of components: **app**, **system**, **communication** and **back-end server**.
+These four high-level components will be the main attack surface for a mobile security test.

 * **App:**  Insecure data storage, poor resiliency against reverse engineering etc.
+* **System:** Any system API to which sensitive info is sent.
+E.g. Tampering with the system HTTP client might give access to the whole communication, even when SSL with certificate pinning is used.
 * **Communication:** Usage of insecure or unencrypted communication channel, missing SSL certificate pinning etc.
 * **Back-end Servers:** Flawed authentication and session management, vulnerable server side functions etc.